Serpent04/krisha-scrapper-to-adls/README.md

+-----www.krisha.kz scrapper-----

-This project's main goal is to implement webscrapping on krisha.kz and additionally conduct simple analytics on Almaty rent market using DataBricks.
+This project's main goal is to implement webscrapping on www.krisha.kz and additionally conduct simple analytics on Almaty rent market using DataBricks.

 Raw data includes data on price, district, address, floor etc.